mbataillou/Summaries/readme.md

 - [Centrale Paris][5864f837]
 - [UPC - Caminos][d27c36d4]
 - [Dauphine][1ee6bdb2]

+This project is in an early stage so there may be **errors** and **incomplete** summaries.
+If you find this project useful, correct and complete them .
 ## Purpose
 Some subjects lack of an appropriate teaching material or there is a way of complementing the available material in a useful way.
 This situations add  unnecessary complications to the subjects understanding.
 This project tries to tackle this problem by building a collaborative and concise database of notes and summaries.
 ## How to contribute